-That brings me to why it all seemed to end in 1979, and I think that all comes down to the amount of frames being produced.
-I have several frames in the dataset from mid to late 1979 and early 1980 and none of these have an associated ‘H’ reference, so I’m confident, based on that data, that late 1979 was the point at which the ‘H’ system ended.
+That brings me to why it all seemed to disappear in 1979, and I think that all comes down to the amount of frames being produced.
+I have several frames in the dataset from mid to late 1979 and early 1980 and none of these have an associated ‘H’ reference stamped on the frame, so I’m confident, based on that data, that late 1979 was the point at which the ‘H’ stamp disappeared.

 When you look at the data and especially at the percentage of ‘H’ referenced frames compared to standard SB numbered frames in the same period, approximately 33% of 1976 frames had an ‘H’ ref.
 So maybe 3 out of every 10 frames had the ‘H’.

 But by the end of 1978 and the start of 1979, the percentage of ‘H’ reference frames compared to standard SB numbered frames in the same period seemed to increase massively.
 From my research, 1979 started at approx SB2600; my own frame, SB2692 has ‘H’ ref 591, but the last frame I’ve seen with an ‘H’ ref is SB3177 and has H854.
-(The highest H ref I have seen is H879 on SB3143).
+(The highest H ref I have seen stamped is H879 on SB3143).
 Just looking at simple figures, from SB2692 to SB3177, you have a difference of 485 SB frames and 263 ‘H’ references (591 – 854).
 Even when you factor in the variations of how the ‘H’ ref correlated to the SB number that I mentioned earlier, it is still a high percentage; every other frame being built was allocated an H ref.